topmonks/defi-puzzle/README.md

 For better understanding of our project, we recommend getting familiar with Compound's cTokens: https://compound.finance/ctokens.

-## The Missing Peace of the Puzzle
+## The Missing Piece of the Puzzle
 What we have:
 * Decentralised money market (Compound)
 * Decentralized exchanges (DeversiFi, Uniswap…)